santoshsaranyan/global-bnb-data-platform/README.md

 ### Ingestion and Staging:
 Raw Airbnb datasets will be ingested and stored in Google Cloud Storage (GCS) for durability and scalability.
 ### Orchestration:
-Apache Airflow, hosted on DigitalOcean, will manage the end-to-end data flow through scheduled DAGs, handling ingestion, transformation, and loading tasks.
+Apache Airflow will manage the end-to-end data flow through scheduled DAGs, handling ingestion, transformation, and loading tasks.
 ### Transformation:
 dbt will perform data cleaning, modeling, and transfomation using SQL, following the Medallion architecture pattern (Bronze → Silver → Gold).
 ### Warehouse: